 Deborah Libby is a Chicago-based documentary filmmaker and photographer.
-She works professionally under the name Blue Lapis Productions.

 Raised in California’s central valley, an area rich in agriculture and the legendary “Bakersfield Sound,” she made her way to the Midwest via Seattle, SE Alaska, and the Yukon Territory of Canada.
 The surrounding mountains, water, and lush forests of the Pacific Northwest influenced Deborah’s exploration of themes relating to man’s symbiotic relationship with the natural world.